Over the weekend I went hiking in the Albertine rift valley or Semuliki Valley as some may call it, with hiking group Mountain Slayers.

 The 370km journey from Kampala to Ntoroko district and the winding roads from Fort Portal to Bumaga tourist site where we were to set up camp did nothing or little to prepare us for what we were about to put our bodies through the next day.

-Uganda is averagely 1100m above sea level but Ntoroko district is exception to that.
-It’s one of the lowest regions putting it somewhere between 700m and 950m above sea level, so you can only how humid it gets in the valleys.
+Uganda is averagely 1100m above sea level but Ntoroko district is an exception to that.
+It’s one of the lowest regions putting it somewhere between 700m and 950m above sea level, so you can only imagine how humid it gets in the valleys.

 5 hills Conquest

 At the start of the hike, we were briefed by the guides about how we were just going up 5 hills that is Kyamutema, Nyamitoto, Nyamitwa, Kaleyale, and Mukonzo and descend to the Semuliki National Park hot springs, it sounded like it was going to be like a walk in the park and the hills gave off the perfect visual con.

 Apart from climbing the Rwenzori Mountain, never have I ever started a hike and its incline in the first 100m.
 This should have set off the warning signs for most of us but alas, there was talk of flat ground ahead.

 At the base of the first hill, the guide pointed to some trees which were majestically standing at the top of the hill and said “that’s our destination.”
 Little did we know what lied ahead.

 We hiked and as soon as we would summit one hill, another one would be towering right ahead.
 “They said it was a journey of 5 hills, then why does it feel like I have summited more than 5 or the small ones don’t count?”
 I pondered.